CodeYourFuture/Portfolio/README.md

 At Code Your Future, we expect everyone to graduate with a unique professional portfolio.
 Begin building this portfolio as soon as you begin our Software Development Course.
 At first, your portfolio will be a simple HTML/CSS page deployed to Github Pages or Netlify.
 This is your MVP.

-Every module, you will _iterate_ on your portfolio, adding a new projects and improving your design and presentation.
+Every module, you will _iterate_ on your portfolio, adding a new project and improving your design and presentation.
 By the time you apply to Final Projects, your portfolio will help you show you are ready to be accepted on to a Final Projects team.

 ## Acceptance Criteria